-As of June 18, 2018, trans fats have been banned by the FDA (Food and Drug Administration) as an ingredient in any new product, packaged or made fresh in a restaurant.
+Since June, 2018, trans fats have been banned by the FDA (Food and Drug Administration) as an ingredient in any new product, packaged, or made fresh in a restaurant.
 As long as a product contains less than 0.5% of trans fat, it can be labeled as zero trans fat in the United States.
 The World Health Organization wants global elimination of artificial trans fats by 2023.

 4. Eat Monounsaturated And Polyunsaturated Fats